fluffyrobot19/project-assistant-v2/README.md

     DB_USERNAME
     DB_PASSWORD

-You may choose your own port for running the Flask server, these are the default ports.

 ### How to run

 You may run the `main.py` file from your favourite IDE, or, from the command line after navigating to the root folder and activating the venv: